 Once we address the Uber Hurdle—the foundational hurdle, also referred to as our Inner Critic—we will be able to more confidently address the others.

-While the process is always evolving, when you are equipped with the tools to understand and address your Inner Critic, you will be one step closer to mastering this high hurdle to advancement in the workplace.
+While the process of coaching your Inner Critic is always evolving, when you are equipped with the tools to understand and address your Inner Critic, you will be one step closer to mastering this high hurdle to advancement in the workplace.

 Why Is It So Important to Master Your Inner Critic?

 Every woman is unique, but there is a commonality that extends across the majority of women in the workplace—the confidence gap.
-And now, given the ongoing health pandemic and the resulting global economic situation, the confidence of women leaders is impacted more than ever.
-Often, women’s jobs are more vulnerable, and during the pandemic, burnout and unemployment rates have been higher for women than men.
+And now, after the health pandemic and the resulting global economic situation, the confidence of women leaders is impacted more than ever.
+Often, women’s jobs are more vulnerable, and during the pandemic, burnout and unemployment rates were higher for women than men.
 These detrimental effects on confidence, and our ability to demonstrate it effectively, can negatively affect our ability to advance in the workplace.
-One thing that helps women’s confidence, shares Bayer, is mastering our Inner Critic.
+One thing that helps women’s confidence, shares Shannon, is mastering our Inner Critic.